Hurricane Tips for Horse Owners

 Do not stay with your horse!
 You cannot help a frightened, thousand-pound animal, and you may get hurt.

 IF UNDER A FLOOD WATCH, the following reminders are also important:

-Move your large animals to high ground.
+Move your animals to high ground.

 Cleanse feet and hooves with iodine.
 Once the iodine dries, the feet and hooves should be covered with Vaseline or petroleum jelly for protection from standing water and infection.

 Feed and hay should be moved above ground three feet to avoid water damage and mold.